Interactive Business Plans: Digital Presentations That Engage Investors

 Scenario Planning Tools

 Smart backers want to see how your business performs under different conditions.
 Interactive scenario planning lets them test your assumptions.
+But should you worry about showing potential weaknesses?

 Visual Navigation Systems